 Last updated on

 If you are seeking information on how to find work in Germany, you have come to the right place and at the right time.
-Germany is with a labour force of 45.5 million, including 3.5 million foreign employees, and with nearly two million job vacancies the largest job market in Europe and one that is among the most open to foreign job seekers.
+Germany is with a labour force of 46.1 million, including 5.3 million foreign employees, and with nearly 1.3 million job vacancies the largest job market in Europe and one that is among the most open to foreign job seekers.
 To sustain the growth of the German economy the country needs foreign specialists of certain professions.
 In addition, due to ageing of the population and retirement of the “baby boomer” generation Germany is hiring thousands of healthcare specialists and other skilled personnel from foreign countries.
 For foreigners with specific in-demand qualifications finding a well-paid job in Germany is now more real than ever.

 Contents